 The breed grows quickly, but continue acting like puppies well into adulthood, until they’re around four years old.

 The Labrador is a working breed, having very activity and mental stimulation needs.
-Keeping this breed in the back garden without sufficient exercise is likely to result in excessive Holes in the garden; along a wall, at the gate, in flower-beds or random areas. or Forbidden household items, garden equipment, furniture, kids’ toys., and an unmanageable dog.
+Keeping this breed in the back garden without sufficient exercise is likely to result in excessive digging or chewing, and an unmanageable dog.

 Daily play sessions on the lawn and/or 40 minutes walking, at least every second day will result in a much more relaxed dog.
 Regularly exercising a working breed is essential and highly beneficial in combating an array of behavioural problems.